wesleycamargo/azure-docs.pt-br/articles/media-services/media-services-dotnet-connect_programmatically.md

 		// Save token values for later use.
 		// The SaveTokenDataToExternalStorage method should check
 		// whether the TokenExpiration value is valid before saving the token data.
-		// If it is not valid, call MediaServicesCredentials's RefreshToken before caching.
+		// If it is not valid, call MediaServicesCredentials’s RefreshToken before caching.
 		SaveTokenDataToExternalStorage(accessToken, tokenExpiration);

 	Use os valores do token salvos para criar MediaServicesCredentials.